metaldrummer610/Lava/README.md

 ## Contributing to the project
 To contribute to the project, please follow the [Git Flow](https://github.com/nvie/gitflow) workflow.
 I have checked the develop branch into github so that any cutting-edge development can take place there, while leaving the master for tagged releases.
 Please try to adhere to these guidelines.

-If you do add some functionality to the project, or modify something, please make sure there is a unit test for it.
-I know I haven't fully implemented all the unit tests for the existing functionality yet, but that will come with time.
+Steps to add a method to the project:
+1.  run `git flow feature start {name of method}`
+2. Add the desired method to LavaBase.java
+3. Add the static version of the method to Lava.java
+4. Add the instance version of the method to Enumerable.java (but make sure to remove the 'source' collection from the parameters, as the source will become the current Enumerable's `collection` member)
+5. Add a unit test for the new function (make sure it works!)
+6. Make sure it's all committed and run `git flow feature finish`
+7. Push your changes to the develop branch